Rare Earths Stocks: 8 Biggest Companies in 2023

 Lynas Rare Earths is the leading separated rare earths producer outside China.
 The company operates the Mount Weld mine and concentrator in Western Australia and sends mined material for refining and processing at its separation facility in Malaysia.

-In 2021, the company received US$30.4 million in funding from the Pentagon to build a light rare earths processing facility in Texas, and earned another contract to build a heavy rare earths separation facility in the state.
+The company received US$30.4 million in funding from the Pentagon to build a light rare earths processing facility in Texas, and earned another contract to build a heavy rare earths separation facility in the state.
 The project's completion will not only benefit Lynas, but also the rare earths industry in both Australia and the US.
-More recently, Lynas announced an investment of AU$500 million to fund its plans to boost production to 10,500 MT per year of NdPr products by 2025.
+In mid-2022, Lynas announced an investment of AU$500 million to fund its plans to boost production to 10,500 MT per year of NdPr products by 2025.

 Iluka Resources is working to develop its Eneabba rare earths refinery in Western Australia with a loan from the Australian government, which has made a significant commitment to increase its global share of the rare earths market through the development of the country’s largely untapped rare earths reserves.